Science + Nature Summer Camps for Boys

 Penikese Island Science + Nature Summer Camps Programs bring selected, male students outside to learn about and explore the natural world through the island's 75-acre preserve.

-In two sessions each lasting 5-days/4-nights, our summer programs encourage the spirit of discovery!
+In one session lasting 5-days/4-nights, our Science + Nature Summer Camp for Boys encourage the spirit of discovery!

 Penikese Island School offers a limited number of partial and full scholarships.
 Scholarships are awarded solely on the basis of financial need.
 If appropriate, please feel welcome to inquire about the availability of scholarships.

-Applications are now being accepted for rising 7th, 8th & 9th graders.
+Camp is FULL.
+However, wait list applications are being accepted for rising 7th, 8th & 9th graders.

 Drawing on the rich environment of Penikese Island and talents within the local Woods Hole scientific community, Penikese Island Science + Nature Summer Camps offer workshops for marine biology, avian biology exploring nesting habitat and behaviors, electronics and robotics, underwater remotely operated vehicles (ROVs), molecular structures and surface tension, and microbiology.